-This full-time supervised clinical practice course is intended to guide candidates through their daily classroom instructional practice as a student teacher in a public secondary school.
-The sequence of clinical practice experiences includes multiple opportunities for interaction with diverse populations and communities such as English Language Learners and Special Needs students.
-All students are provided with experiences which are age and grade appropriate and are required and authorized by the credential they are seeking.
-Clinical practice is a critical component of the Teacher Preparation Program which combines theory to practice and is rooted in the Unites States University Mission and informed by the Teaching Performance Expectations (TPEs).
+This full-time supervised clinical practice course requires 300 hours of in-class student teaching.
+This course will guide candidates through their daily classroom instructional practice as student teachers in a public secondary school.
+The sequence of clinical practice experiences includes multiple opportunities for interaction with diverse populations and communities, such as Emergent Bilinguals and Special Education students.
+All students are provided with experiences that are age and grade-appropriate and are required and authorized by the credential they seek.
+Clinical practice is a critical component of the Teacher Preparation Program which combines theory to practice, is rooted in the United States University mission, and is informed by the California Teacher Performance Expectations (TPEs).
+CR/NC Grading.